JBlumstein/first-docker-app/README.md

 This project consisted of two main challenges: building the docker container, and posting it to ECR and running it on ECS.

 The former proved much easier than the latter.
-To build the container that creates a model and saves it to a pickle file and then runs it in a docker container, all I needed to do was create a python file that did the work (app/container/app.py), a requirements file for the package imports I used (app/requirements.txt),a Dockerfile defining how to build the image (app/Dockerfile), a shell script to build the image locally and create a container to run the image in (local_build_docker.sh).
+To build an image for reading in data from S3, running a model, and saving it to S3 as a pickle file, and then runs it in a docker container, all I needed to do was create a python file that did the work (app/container/app.py), a requirements file for the package imports I used (app/requirements.txt),a Dockerfile defining how to build the image (app/Dockerfile), a shell script to build the image locally and create a container to run the image in (local_build_docker.sh).
 I also created a config file to hold my environment variables (not submitted as it contains my AWS secrets) to hold environment variables used throughout the repo.

 I'm going to hold off on going through my scripts for this part, as they are entirely non-cloud related.